jsonerrorsapihttpdebugging

 import requests

-# WRONG — sends form-encoded body, not JSON
+# WRONG — sends application/x-www-form-urlencoded

-# Also correct — manual approach
+# Also correct — fully manual approach

 bash